rust-hosted-langs/book/booksrc/chapter-interp-tagged-symbols.md

 require memory lookups into the heap to retrieve operands.
 In our case we've defined the numeric type as an `isize`.
 Since the 2 least significant bits are used for the tag, we will have to right-shift the value by 2 to extract the correct integer value.
+We'll go into this implementation in more depth in a later chapter.

 Thus you can see from the choice of embedded tag values, we've optimized for identifying `Pair`s and `Symbol`s and integer math.

 Translating between `Value` and `TaggedPtr` will be made easier by creating an intermediate type that represents all types as an enum but doesn't require a valid lifetime.
+We can even write a method on our object header to return this type as the header knows about all runtime types.

 ```rust.ignore
 #[derive(Copy, Clone)]